A Not So Brief History of the NRC

 With one staff, a hard working board and a budget of $11,000 the center grew into an organization that (in 2012) employs fifteen staff members and has a budget of $450,000.

-(…Dozens of stories remain to be told by board members, staff, volunteers, and participants…Start writing them down and posting them on our website!
+(Dozens of stories remain to be told by board members, staff, volunteers, and participants…Start writing them down and have them posted on our website!
 Just email them to email@example.com with “History” in the subject line.)